pond/dnd/party_riglan/playlists/campaign_4/part_4.md

 * (Horizon Zero Dawn) Drawn To Strife: The Salamanders And The Walkway
 * (Iron Man 3) Iron Man 3: A Plan For An Efreeti
 * (Genshin) Region Rediscovered: Resting In The Temo's Tiny Hut (Choosing The Gifts Of Valhalla)
-* (Ori) Fleeing Kuro: Battle At The Colossus - Vanifer, Halinaxus And Eight Giant Bats
+* (Ori Blind Forest) Fleeing Kuro: Battle At The Colossus - Vanifer, Halinaxus And Eight Giant Bats
 * (Lineage 2 Chaotic) The Enemy Warlord Appears: Fleeing The Collapse
 * (Genshin) Pathos Of Shirasagi: Three Rescued / The Last Seeds (Teresiel's Secret) / "We've Done A Good Thing"
-* (Ori) Completing The Circle: The Dream Of Imix's Anger And Valhalla's Gift
+* (Ori Blind Forest) Completing The Circle: The Dream Of Imix's Anger And Valhalla's Gift

 ### Chapter 3: The Final Confrontation